stevannohero/CIDR-Calculator/README.md

 # Explanation of Each Phase

-- Phase 1
+__Phase 1__

-First, we need to define our subnet mask for every host that will be given.
+- First, we need to define our subnet mask for every host that will be given.
 In my program, I use /8.
-For subnet mask /8, I copy the first segment of the host address (1 byte), and concat it with 0.0.0/8 so it becomes complete subnet address.
+- For subnet mask /8, I copy the first segment of the host address (1 byte)

-- Phase 2
+- Concat it with 0.0.0/8 so it becomes complete subnet address.

+__Phase 2__

-For every subnet given, we need to get the subnet mask number/prefix using function 'getMask'.
-Then, we can calculate the number of host using formula 2^(32-(output(getMask))).
+- For every subnet given, we need to get the subnet mask number/prefix using function 'getMask'

-- Phase 3
+- Calculate the number of host using formula 2^(32-(output(getMask))).

+__Phase 3__

+- Get the prefix of subnet address using function 'getMask'.
+If the prefix is 0, the mask will be 0, else we use bitwise shift to make the binary version of the prefix
+- Extract the subnet address without the prefix and store it, do the same thing to store the binary version of the mask.
+- Convert the string of host, subnet(without prefix), and mask from string to address type in binary.
+- Do logical AND on the host with the mask, apply the same method on the subnet.
+- Convert the subnet and host back to string.
+Compare both of the strings, and return 1 if the they match.